benduran/ts-duality/README.md

 `ts-duality` will also render CJS and ESM modules with their correct `.cjs` and `.esm` formats, respectively, while ensuring that any relative imports used in your code are rewritten to also point to `.cjs` and `.esm` files.

+Every file that TypeScript detects as part of your source will be automatically added to your `package.json#exports`, and if there is a an index file, this will be linked as your `package.json#main` and `package.json#module`.

+For an example of what this looks like, checkout the [package.json file](./package.json) for `ts-duality`. `ts-duality` is compiled by itself 🔁.

 ## Get Started

 ### Installation